Last Updated on March 25, 2022 by Nazmin Sarker

 Also known as wind-dried sausages, these Chinese sausages are now widely available in the West.

-Chinese sausages are made throughout South-east Asia and are broadly classified into two types: a pink and white sausage, which is made from pork and pork fat, and a darker version, in which the pork is mixed with duck liver.
+Chinese cook sausage links in oven are made throughout Southeast Asia and are broadly classified into two types: a pink and white sausage, which is made from pork and pork fat, and a darker version, in which the pork is mixed with duck liver.